AlexBuildsLTS/FinancialAppNorth/README.md

 * **Brandable Reporting**: CPAs can generate professional reports for their clients that can be customized with the CPA's own firm logo and branding, enhancing their professional image.

 ### Universal Support Ticket System

 A comprehensive ticketing system is integrated to handle all user support requests, accessible to everyone via the main `Support` tab.

 * **User-Facing View**: The `Support` screen for non-staff users presents two clear options: **`Create New Ticket`** and **`View My Tickets`**.
 This allows users to easily submit new requests (with Topic and Description) and track the history and status of their existing tickets.
 * **Staff-Facing View**: For `Support` and `Administrator` roles, the `Support` tab transforms into a powerful management dashboard.
 It displays a master list of all tickets from all users, with robust filtering, sorting, and a private section for **Internal Notes** visible only to other staff members.

 ---

 ## Core User Experience

-The user experience is paramount, designed to be intelligent, responsive, and personalized to each user's specific needs and role.
+The user experience is paramount, designed to be intelligent, responsive, and personalized to each user's specific needs and role
 ### Visual Identity

 The application's aesthetic is clean, professional, and accessible, featuring two meticulously crafted visual themes with a seamless, animated toggle.

 * **Typography**: The entire interface utilizes the **Inter** font family, chosen for its exceptional legibility on screens of all sizes, ensuring a comfortable and clear reading experience during prolonged use.